MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

  2. Create a new map with '<span style="color:green">New Map</span>'.

 #### 2.1 Appending stacks to your map
- 1. In the stack browser, double-click each channel in a stack to open the actual image data.
- 2. In the stack browser window, select the first color channel of the stack to append.
-The first color channel ends in '_ch1'.
-Expand the window so you can see the full name of each stack.
+ 1. In the stack browser, select the stack you want to append to a map.
+If your stacks have more than one color channel, you can select any of the color channels.
- 3. In the time-series panel 'Map Making' tab, press 'Append Stack' button.
+ 2. In the time-series panel 'Map Making' tab, press 'Append Stack' button.
- 4. Repeat for each stack you want in your map.
+ 3. Repeat for each stack you want in your map.

-As you append stacks to your map you need to close the image data (in the stack browser) from the previous stack you just appended.
-Once a stack is appeneded to your new map and before opening the next, close the stack windows and in the stack browser unload the stack with right-click 'Unload Stack'.
-In the stack browser, stacks with loaded image data are indicated with an 'X' in the 'D' column.
-Once the image data is unloaded, the 'X' will be removed.
-You need to do this for each color channel (_ch1, _ch2, _ch3) in a stack.

 #### <span style="color:red">Important</span>
  - **Number of channels is important.** When you make a map, you need to choose the 'Number Of Channels'.
 Map Manager will only allow one choice of 'Number Of Channels' per map.
 You cannot mix stacks with different numbers of channels within a map.
  - **Stack scale is important.** Make sure the scale of each imported stack is correct.
 It is hard to change the scale later.
 If you use the provided Fiji plugins this should be taken care of.
 If necessary, set the scale of a stack in its stack window with <kbd>shift</kbd>+<kbd>p</kbd>.
  - **The order of stacks is important.** Make sure the timepoints in your map are imported in the correct order.
 It is hard to change the order later.
- - **All color channels must be loaded.** All color channels in a stack must be loaded before it can be appended to a map.
-Load each color channel for a stack be double clicking each color channel (_ch1, _ch2, _ch3) in the [stack browser][1].
- - **Conserving memory is important.** Once you have appended a stack to a map you need to use the stack browser to unload the raw data for that stack.
-Close each stack window, then right-click each channel in the stack browser list and select 'Unload Stack'.

 #### 2.2 Save your map